Ahrorus/Twatter/README.md

 > Twatter is a clone of Twitter, minimalistic and simpler version of it.
 This web application was developed using Laravel, popular PHP based framework for building backend web applications.
 It was entirely made by me as part of my academic project for the Software Engineering I course, in fall 2020, San Jose State University.

-In this web application, users can create new accounts or sign in to their existing accounts, manage personal profile, set avater, post tweets, view friends' tweets, explore other users, view and follow other users, like tweets.
+In this web application, users can create new accounts or sign in to their existing accounts, manage personal profile, set avater, post tweets, view friends' tweets, explore other users, view and follow other users, like/dislike tweets.
 Below are the screen recording of the application:

 ## Website Screen Recordings